Axis Mundi: The Book of Spirits

 Axis Mundi: The Book of Spirits is a supplement published by White Wolf Publishing in 1995 for the horror role-playing game Werewolf: The Apocalypse.

 Contents

-Axis Mundi: The Book of Spirits is an expansion on the already existing rules of the role-playing game Werewolf: The Apocalypse.
+Axis Mundi: The Book of Spirits is an expansion to the rules of the role-playing game Werewolf: The Apocalypse.
 Topics covered include Axis Mundi (the World Tree), where werewolves must gather for their rituals; and the many spirits that werewolves are likely to encounter — elementals, enigmatics, epiphlings, naturae, and tribal totems.